Key Change: Shirley Manson on Siouxsie and the Banshees

 So whether it was the rockabillies, whether it was the mods, whether it was the punks, whether it was the new romantics, I mean, the list is endless, right?

-And so once you found that music, did that make you want to seek out other people who were like-minded?
+Everybody had an identity, and that was to me really exciting.
+And so, once you found that music, did that make you want to seek out other people who were like-minded?

+Like, were you looking for other Susie and the Banshees fans?
+Of course, of course.
 I mean, isn't that what you want to do all your whole life is find your people, right?
+But we were still very young.

-She just looked so bloody cool and I wanted to be her so badly.
+She had like a Star of David hanging from her neck.
+She just looked so bloody cool, and I wanted to be her so badly.

 And then I started to dress how I imagined Susie would want to dress, but without any kind of budget.

-And then I saw her on top of the pops and the obsession was sealed for life.
+My whole style was then sort of formulated slowly based on my obsession with Susie.
+And then I saw her on top of the pops, and the obsession was sealed for life.

-When she came to play a couple of years ago here in LA, I was really hoping, please, please, God, please play,
+When she came to play a couple of years ago here in LA, I was really hoping, please, please, God, please play.

-But nevertheless, yeah, this song is just in their whole discography, too.
+Please play drop dead celebration, but she didn't.
+But nevertheless, yeah, this song is just in their whole discography too.

-fury, all these emotions.
+disgust, fury, all these emotions.

+I don't know.
 I felt like women were supposed to behave a certain way, you know, particularly again, like I said, I was growing up in the 70s.

 We were literally told things like, you know, young ladies need to smile more, young ladies need to be polite, young ladies need to help with the fucking washing up, that kind of shit.